PositiveThinkingCompany/LearningDocker/ReadMe.md

 ```
 ### <a name='Runningadatabaseinacontainer'></a>Running  a database in a container

+For this demo we run straigth from the default image.
 > docker run --name demodb -d -p 1433:1433 -e sa_password=azurePASSWORD123 -e ACCEPT_EULA=Y microsoft/mssql-server-windows-express

 When the container is running, you can connect to it with localhost\SQLEXPRESS

+Attenttion: After the initial run, you don't have to add all the parameters.
+> docker run demodb

+This will start the existing container again and the environment variables and port assignments remain in place.

 ### <a name='Runningaexternallyavailibleregistery'></a>Running a externally availible registery